-Finally, if you’re looking for something a little closer to home, here at the university we have so many events going on right on campus for Roehampton students to attend.
+Finally, if you’re looking for something a little closer to home, there are so many events going on right on campus for Roehampton students to attend.

 Friday 21 December

-This Friday we have a Movie Night at The Base (located on the ground floor of Erasmus House, Digby Stuart College) for all students and staff.
+This Friday, there will be a Movie Night at The Base (located on the ground floor of Erasmus House, Digby Stuart College) for all students and staff.
 There will be film, popcorn and hot drinks so feel free to head down anytime from 6:30pm – no need to sign up!